Ergodicity in the linked twist map with oppositely oriented shears: Proof of Theorem 1:

-In each of these four contingencies above, we will show that above the critical shear parameter, there is a vertical segment belonging to $\Phi^{m}(\gamma^{u}(x))$ for some large enough $m$ that intersects a horizontal segment belonging to $\Phi^{-n}(\gamma^{s}(y))$ for some large enough $n$, thus establishing ergodicity for the linked twist map above the critical shear parameter.
+In each of these four contingencies above, we will show that above the critical twist parameter, there is a vertical segment belonging to $\Phi^{m}(\gamma^{u}(x))$ for some large enough $m$ that intersects a horizontal segment belonging to $\Phi^{-n}(\gamma^{s}(y))$ for some large enough $n$, thus establishing ergodicity for the linked twist map above the critical twist parameter.